Making repayments

 2. We can set them up

-Give us a call to set up automatic direct debits from any bank account to your home loan account.
+If you’d prefer for us to set up automatic direct debits from any of your bank accounts to your Bankwest home loan account, give us a call on 13 17 19.

-You could also fill out a Direct Debit Request Form (PDF) and take it to a branch.
+You can also fill out a Direct Debit Request Form (PDF) and email it to us.
+Please refer to the details provided within the form.

 Increasing your home loan repayments